 - With Query, you can retrieve only data you want.

-- Only PK and SK can be used as a filter.
+- Only PK and SK can be used as query conditions.

 Eventually Consistent Reads (default)